Information technology (IT) skills are abilities you use to work with technology like computer hardware and software, automation, and the Internet.

 - Signal processing techniques

-- Self-studied and attended a conference on AI, acquiring a solid understanding of basic AI concepts and principles, including machine learning and natural language processing
+Self-studied and attended a conference on AI, acquiring a solid understanding of basic AI concepts and principles, including machine learning and natural language processing

 7. IT support

-Having a team of skilled IT support professionals on hand is important to employers, so show you have a solid understanding of technology by providing examples of when you’ve resolved technical issues for other teams or clients.
+Having a team of skilled IT support professionals is important to employers, so show you have a solid understanding of technology by providing examples of when you’ve resolved technical issues for other teams or clients.

 Here are some IT support-related skills: